djax666/mystrombutton2mqtt/README.md

 binary_sensor:
   - platform: mystrom
 ```
-but it doesn't work and the [legacy_api_password](https://www.home-assistant.io/docs/authentication/providers/#legacy-api-password) is deprecated and will dropped in a future release.
+but it doesn't work and the [legacy_api_password](https://www.home-assistant.io/docs/authentication/providers/#legacy-api-password) is deprecated and will be dropped in a future release.

 So I decided to create this gateway.
 ![Schema](https://raw.githubusercontent.com/djax666/mystrombutton2mqtt/master/static/schema.png)